IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 show_relevance   boolean  Whether or not to show details of which fields were matched by the query.
 False by default.
 See :ref:`advanced search example <advancedsearch-example>`. show_facets      boolean  Whether or not to show facets that can be operated on by the "fq" parameter.
 False by default.
 See :ref:`advanced search example <advancedsearch-example>`. fq               string   A filter query on the search term.
 Multiple "fq" parameters can be used.
-See :ref:`advanced search example <advancedsearch-example>`. show_entity_ids  boolean  Whether or not to show the database IDs of the search results.
+See :ref:`advanced search example <advancedsearch-example>`. show_entity_ids  boolean  Whether or not to show the database IDs of the search results (for developer use).
 ===============  =======  ===========

 Basic Search Example